radiantlogic-v8/documentation-new/documentation/configuration/identity-views/ldap-proxy-views.md

 For details see: [Special Attributes](special-attributes.md)

 For uncached LDAP proxy views, only Linked Attributes and Dynamic Groups are supported.
-If you configure LDAP proxy views for persistent cache, Referential Integrity and Unnest Groups are also available.
+If you configure LDAP proxy views for persistent cache, Referential Integrity, Attribute Uniqueness, and Unnest Groups are also available.
 The table below outlines the supported special attributes.

 Special Attribute	| Uncached Identity Views from LDAP Backends | Persistent Cached Identity Views -|-|-